Mahdi Torabi: Senior level

 He made his debut against Uzbekistan in a friendly on 11 June 2015 where he scored the lone goal of the match.
 On 3 September 2015, Torabi came off the bench to score in a 6–0 victory against Guam.
-In May 2018 he was named in Iran's preliminary squad for the 2018 FIFA World Cup in Russia.
+In May 2018 he was named in Iran's squad for the 2018 FIFA World Cup in Russia.
+In November 2022, Torabi was listed in Iran's squad for the 2022 FIFA World Cup.
+In May 2026, he was listed in Iran's squad for the 2026 FIFA World Cup.
+Following Iran's first match against New Zealand, Torabi's single-entry visa expired and generated considerable controversy.
+FFIRI subsequently negotiated with FIFA and a multi-entry visa was issued for Torabi.

 Personal life

 Political views

-Torabi has been known to be a supporter of the government of the Islamic Republic of Iran, having worn a shirt in support of Iran's Supreme Leader Ali Khamenei and wanting to offer him a football as a gift during the Mahsa Amini protests.
+Torabi is an ardent supporter of the government of the Islamic Republic of Iran and is known to have links with the Islamic Revolutionary Guards Corps (IRGC).
 In 2019, Torabi lifted his shirt up with a message of support to the government during the 2019–2020 Iranian protests as well.
 The literal translation of his message was "The only path to salvation of country is to follow orders of the leader".
+In 2022, Torabi wore a shirt in support of Supreme Leader Ali Khamenei and desired to offer him a football as a gift in the course of the Mahsa Amini protests.

+During the 2026 Iran war, Torabi consistently made appearances on pro-government rallies in Tehran's Valiasr Square and described the assassinated Ali Khamenei as "love" and "martyred guide".
+He also stated that he would stand behind the leadership of Mojtaba Khamenei.